Last Updated on December 21, 2020

-- You buy a water softener that is too strong for your needs.
+- You buy a water softener that is too powerful for your needs.
 Yes, you need a water softener that can provide enough water for the whole family.
 But does the unit that interests you have the right capacity for you?
-Most units will tell you how many people they can serve e.g. a “3-4 person home”.
+Most units will tell you how many people they can serve e.g. a “1-3 bathroom home”.
 Just make sure you get one that’s strong enough.
 But not too strong, because that’s just wasting your money.

-- Have you discovered if you have enough space for the water softener?
-It seems an obvious question, but where will you put it?
+- Have you checked to see if you have enough space for the water softener?
+It seems an obvious question, but where will you put it within each reach of plumbing, pipes etc?
 Find the right place in your home where the water softener will go.
-It can not be anywhere with a fluctuating temperature and ideally has easy access.
+Also, to can not be anywhere with a fluctuating temperature and ideally has easy access.
 Keep in mind that you also need enough space to carry out regular maintenance and to clean the device.

 - Do you know if you really need a water softeners OR a water filter.
 The best way to find out is to have a complete test on your water.
 Take a test to see how hard your water is and another to see if your water is contaminated.
 The results will help you decide what you really need.